Vansh-yadav-hare/spotify-clone/README.md

 # spotify-clone
-In this i have created a clone only using css and html when i am upgrading my skills in styling.
+In this I have created a clone only using css and html when i am upgrading my skills in styling.